NikolaMilosa/target-topology-canister/README.md

 ## Left TODO:

-* The summary that was uploaded with the proposal

 * The canister backend must have support for checking the actual payload and displaying if something is wrong with the proposal payload:

   * If the subnet doesn't exist